Boston-Software-Crafters/website/sponsorship.md

 sidebar_sort_order: 520
 ---

-Boston Python is always looking for sponsors for its events.
+Boston Software Crafters is always looking for sponsors for its events.
 We'd love to have you!
 Sponsoring brings a personal touch to your recruiting efforts.
 One recent sponsor commented:

-> Our Boston Python posting got a better response than the company's 'official' postings in IEEE journals, Monster.com, etc...
+> Our Boston Software Crafters posting got a better response than the company's 'official' postings in IEEE journals, Monster.com, etc...

-Boston Python holds two kinds of events each month: presentation nights and project nights.
+Boston Software Crafters holds two kinds of events each month: presentation nights and project nights.
 Sponsoring pizza for either event is **$750**.

 On **presentation nights**, we have 100-120 people in attendance.
 You can also sponsor drinks at a bar afterward, which is about $300, depending on how many people show up.